-Your ophthalmologist should be able to tell you if you are suitable for treatment with ranibizumab or aflibercept.
+Your ophthalmologist should be able to tell you if you're suitable for treatment with ranibizumab or aflibercept.

-Studies show that ranibizumab can help slow loss of visual acuity in over 90% of people, and may even increase visual acuity in around a third of people.
+Studies show ranibizumab (brand name Lucentis) can help slow loss of visual acuity in more than 90% of people, and may even increase visual acuity in around a third of people.

-You will be given one injection of ranibizumab into your affected eye once a month, for three months.
-After this time, you will have a break which is known as a 'maintenance phase'.
-During the maintenance phase, your visual acuity will be monitored.
+You'll be given one injection of ranibizumab into your affected eye once a month for three months.
+After this time, you'll be monitored during a maintenance phase.

-If your vision deteriorates by a loss of one line on the Snellen chart (a chart with blocks of letters that gradually get smaller) during this maintenance phase, you will be given another injection of ranibizumab.
-This monitoring will continue, and you will have injections as necessary, with at least one month in between injections.
+If your vision deteriorates and it's thought to be caused by further leakage of fluid during this maintenance phase, you may be given another injection of ranibizumab.
+This monitoring will continue and you'll have injections as necessary, with at least one month between injections.

-If your condition does not show signs of improvement after treatment with ranibizumab, or continues to get worse, your treatment will be stopped.
+Treatment will be stopped if your condition doesn't show signs of improvement with ranibizumab or continues to get worse.